BTCtoolshed/TippingWallet/README.md

 * G. Small breadboard
 * H. Jumper wires for microcontrollers/small electronics
 * *Optional: 2 SD Cards (smallest size in MB possible) and Adafruit Feather Lipo Battery
+* You also need a computer with a USB port and with Arduino IDE installed

 # Hardware Assembly
 Assembling the ESP32 Feather and eInk FeatherWing is simple and straightforward.